-With regards to young carer's information, it is important to review your school's privacy policy around the collection, storage and communication of information and parental consent.
+With regards to young carer's information, it is important to review your organisation's privacy policy around the collection, storage and communication of information and guardian consent.
+This will maintain trust with both families and young people and will ensure legal obligations are met.